How to Define the main() Program¶

 begins a run of three sequentially processed events.
 The beamOn()

-method may be invoked any number of times within main()
+method may be invoked any number of times within main() with each

 invocation representing a separate run.
 Once a run has begun neither the